tesseract-robotics/tesseract/gh_pages/_source/tesseract_scene_graph_doc.rst

 Parse Mesh from File
 ^^^^^^^^^^^^^^^^^^^^

 Mesh files can contain multiple meshes.
-This is a critical difference between MoveIt which merges all shapes in to a single triangle list for collision checking.
+This is a critical difference between MoveIt! which merges all shapes in to a single triangle list for collision checking.
 By keeping each mesh independent, each will have its own bounding box and if you want to convert to a convex hull you will get a closer representation of the geometry.

 .. literalinclude:: ../../tesseract_geometry/examples/parse_mesh_example.cpp
    :language: c++